opencv/opencv-python/README.md

 Since ``opencv-python`` version 4.3.0.\*, ``manylinux1`` wheels were replaced by ``manylinux2014`` wheels.
 If your pip is too old, it will try to use the new source distribution introduced in 4.3.0.38 to manually build OpenCV because it does not know how to install ``manylinux2014`` wheels.
 However, source build will also fail because of too old ``pip`` because it does not understand build dependencies in ``pyproject.toml``.
 To use the new ``manylinux2014`` pre-built wheels (or to build from source), your ``pip`` version must be >= 19.3.
 Please upgrade ``pip`` with ``pip install --upgrade pip``.

-**Q: Pip install fails with ``Could not find a version that satisfies the requirement ...``?**

-A: Most likely the issue is related to too old pip and can be fixed by running ``pip install --upgrade pip``.
-Note that the wheel (especially manylinux) format does not currently support properly ARM architecture so there are no packages for ARM based platforms in PyPI.
-However, ``opencv-python`` packages for Raspberry Pi can be found from https://www.piwheels.org/.

 **Q: Import fails on Windows: ``ImportError: DLL load failed: The specified module could not be found.``?**

 A: If the import fails on Windows, make sure you have [Visual C++ redistributable 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145) installed.
 If you are using older Windows version than Windows 10 and latest system updates are not installed, [Universal C Runtime](https://support.microsoft.com/en-us/help/2999226/update-for-universal-c-runtime-in-windows) might be also required.